-Against Council has commissioned a Highways Impact Hollins Cross 18.1 - We are informed by Burnley Borough Council that £10,000,000 has been set Assessment, in consultation with Highways England Farm aside to help with Lancashire's roads for issues they call "Pinch Points" the real to assess the impact of the proposed new housing Development terminology is Traffic Chaos.
-Burnley's share of this money will not even cover the and employment developments identified in the repairs to the roads that are needed at present.
-Local Plan Preferred Option on both the Strategic and Local Road Network, including an assessment of the 18.2 - In the Rossendale Road/Glen View Road /New Road and all surrounding housing capacity of the junction at Rossendale estates has the Council done a traffic count survey? http://ceds.org/pdfdocs/Traffi Road/Accrington Road and Manchester Road/Glenn cAll.PDF - Please Confirm the Council has read the paper.
-View Road.
-The assessment concludes that mitigation measures are required at this junction to support the 18.3 - The building plan is to build 20+ houses I year from 2020-2032 on the Hollins proposed development in the Plan.
-Mitigation Cross Farm site to attract "Young Money" to come to Burnley from Manchester for proposals have been developed and tested to cheaper High Quality homes.
-Young high earners will generally be two car families, that support growth in the first five years of the plan (up is 40-50 new vehicles I year at peak times exiting onto New Road + all the Works to 2021) and to the end of the plan period and these Vehicles that will be using the Hollins Cross Farm site over the 12 year period as the are included in the Draft Infrastructure Delivery Plan Urban Sprawl takes hold.
-(IDP) developed alongside this Plan.
+Against Hollins Cross Farm Development Council has commissioned a Highways Impact Assessment, in consultation with Highways England to assess the impact of the proposed new housing and employment developments identified in the tocal Plan Preferred Option on both the Strategic and Local Road Network, including an assessment of the apacity of the junction at Rossendale Road/Accrington Road and Manchester Road/Glenn CAII.PDF - Please Confirm the Council has read the paper.
+18.3 - The building plan is to build 20+ houses I year from 2020-2032 on the Hollins Cross Farm site to attract "Young Money" to come to Burnley from Manchester for cheaper High Quality homes.
+Young high earners will generally be two car families, that is 40-50 new vehicles I year at peak times exiting onto New Road + all the Works Vehicles that will be using the Hollins Cross Farm site over the 12 year period as the Urban Sprawl takes hold.
 18.4 - Traffic Congestion on all roads in the area of the Hollins Cross Farm site are at present gridlocked during peak travel times from 07:30 - 09:30, 16:30-18:30.
-Below are Local traffic management and highway safety issues two recent photographs at differing times showing the congestion on Glen View Road. will be assessed at the time of the application and two recent photographs at affecting times showing the congestion on old in view hour. matters such as extending speed limits imporing 18.5 - The above images are in mid-summer July in good weather and good road pedestrian crossing and no parking restrictions will be surface conditions.
-In winter this is a different matter, has the council done a traffic examined by LCC Highways engineers who are always management survey in winter on the present traffic levels when the snow falls.
-The conscious of the need where possible and safe to entrance to the proposed Hollins Cross Farm site will break the flow of traffic. retain on street parking for those who rely on it.
-18.6 - The two images below again highlight that this a daily traffic jam - not isolated - and it is definitely more than a "Pinch Point" as the planning people like to spin it.
-Policy IC1 encourgas the use of sustainable modes of [Images of traffic on Glen View Road provided] transport and development proposals would need to satisfy the requirements for either a Transport 18.7 - Travelling up from the traffic lights at Bacup Road I New Road is a steady incline, Assessment or a Transport Statement as set out in in fact all roads to and from Glen View Road I New Road are inclines and are around Policy IC2 700-900 feet above sea level this is a very distinct altitude as there are two distinct snow lines here in this area - one manifesting itself at the Rose and Crown on The Council has secured funding and land to extend Manchester Rd and the 2nd snow line across the middle of the Hollins Cross Farm site the car park at Manchester Road Station.
-This is field.
-Has the council checked past traffic survey records if they exist to show the identified in the Draft IDP. congestion in bad weather on New Road/Glen View Road?
+Below are two recent photographs at differing times showing the congestion on Glen View Road.
+18.5 - The above images are in mid-summer July in good weather and good road surface conditions.
+In winter this is a different matter, has the council done a traffic management survey in winter on the present traffic levels when the snow falls.
+The entrance to the proposed Hollins Cross Farm site will break the flow of traffic.
+18.6 - The two images below again highlight that this a daily traffic jam - not isolated and it is definitely more than a "Pinch Point" as the planning people like to spin it.
+[Images of traffic on Glen View Road provided] 18.7 - Travelling up from the traffic lights at Bacup Road I New Road is a steady incline, in fact all roads to and from Glen View Road I New Road are inclines and are around 700-900 feet above sea level this is a very distinct altitude as there are two distinct snow lines here in this area - one manifesting itself at the Rose and Crown on Manchester Rd and the 2nd snow line across the middle of the Hollins Cross Farm site field.
+Has the council checked past traffic survey records if they exist to show the congestion in bad weather on New Road/Glen View Road?
 18.8 - There is also a new development planned for Rossendale Road which will mean 50 more vehicles per annum heading towards Manchester Road I Rossendale Road traffic lights then on towards the M65 and Manchester Road Station.
 This is a total of up to 1000 new vehicles by 2032 on the Glen View Road, Rossendale Road, Manchester Road Junction.
 Has the Council done a traffic count survey on Rossendale Road?